Working Together: Our Stories

 © Parks Canada

-Translation of the Parks Canada Charter into Aboriginal Languages 1 acknowledges that more than half of the land managed by Parks Canada derives from land claim settlements made with Aboriginal groups who share an interest with Parks Canada to protect natural and cultural heritage.
-Conveying the values and principles of Parks Canada's Charter in Aboriginal languages is a respectful way of promoting engagement of Aboriginal peoples.
-Parks Canada initially discussed the project with the 12 Aboriginal leaders of its Aboriginal Consultative Committee.
+Translation of the Parks Canada Charter into Indigenous Languages 1 acknowledges that more than half of the land managed by Parks Canada derives from land claim settlements made with Indigenous groups who share an interest with Parks Canada to protect natural and cultural heritage.
+Conveying the values and principles of Parks Canada's Charter in Indigenous languages is a respectful way of promoting engagement of Indigenous peoples.
+Parks Canada initially discussed the project with the 12 Indigenous leaders of its Aboriginal Consultative Committee.
 Subsequent surveys with Field Units identified languages to include.
-Working closely with Aboriginal communities, the Aboriginal Affairs Secretariat then contracted local language experts to translate the charter into more than 24 languages.
+Working closely with Indigenous communities, the Indigenous Affairs Branch then contracted local language experts to translate the charter into more than 24 languages.
 This was not an easy task as it became apparent that simple translation would not be culturally appropriate.
-In fact, quite a few of the words used in the Charter refer to concepts either not found in Aboriginal languages, or concepts that cannot be translated into simple words.
-Translators soon realised that the Charter needed to be adapted to Aboriginal languages.
-The printed and, on request, audio versions distributed to Aboriginal communities have helped establish a better understanding of shared values and the need to work together to protect and enhance heritage landscapes.
+In fact, quite a few of the words used in the Charter refer to concepts either not found in Indigenous languages, or concepts that cannot be translated into simple words.
+Translators soon realised that the Charter needed to be adapted to Indigenous languages.
+The printed and, on request, audio versions distributed to Indigenous communities have helped establish a better understanding of shared values and the need to work together to protect and enhance heritage landscapes.

 Interpretative panels at Kootenae House National Historic Site